The Bankrate promise

 The court will appoint a trustee who may liquidate or sell some of your possessions to pay your creditors.
 While most of your debt will be canceled, you might choose to pay some creditors in order to keep a car or home on which the creditor has a lien, says Ross.

 If you file for Chapter 13, you may be able to keep more of your assets while discharging some of your debts.
 The debt that is not discharged will be put on a three- to five-year repayment plan.
 This will stay on your credit report for seven years.

-Jay Fleischman of Money Wise Law says that if you have credit cards, they will almost always be closed as soon as you file for bankruptcy.
+Fleischman says that if you have credit cards, they will almost always be closed as soon as you file for bankruptcy.
 Getting another loan or credit card will also be very difficult in the early stages after bankruptcy.
-But as time goes on, the bankruptcy will affect your score less and less — if you’re responsible with your credit.
+As time goes on, bankruptcy will affect your score less — if you’re responsible with your credit.